keithjgrant/kolache-site/content/getting-started/usage.md

 @import "path/to/package" as .classname;
 ```

 This finds an exported package in the indicated file and imports it as the class name (or other selector) you specify.
-For instance, `@import "button" as .button;` will import the package in `button.css` under the class name `button`.
-If you add `<button class="button">` to your page, it will now have that package’s styles.
+For instance, `@import "button" as .btn;` will import the package in `button.css` under the class name `btn`.
+If you add `<button class="btn">` to your page, it will now have that package’s styles.

 The pathname may be relative to the current directory, or it can be relative to your `node_modules` directory.
 With Kolache installed in your npm dependencies, you can import the [core packages](/core) directly.
 For example, to import the button package: